elastic/elasticsearch-dsl-py/docs/faceted_search.rst

 ``query(self, search)``
   adds the query postion of the search (if search input specified), by default using ``MultiField`` query.
 Override this if you want to modify the query type used.

+``highlight(self, search)``
+  defines the highlighting on the ``Search`` object and returns a new one.
+  Default behavior is to highlight on all fields specified for search.

 Usage